corda/corda-docs/content/en/docs/corda-os/4.6/running-a-node.md

 in the current working directory.
 You can override the configuration file and workspace paths on the command line (e.g.
 `./corda.jar --config-file=test.conf --base-directory=/opt/corda/nodes/test`).

+If you need to initialise or migrate the node's database schema objects, you need to run the `run-migration-scripts` sub-command.
+See [Node command-line options](node-commandline.md) for details.

 ### Setting JVM arguments

 There are several ways to set JVM arguments for the node process (particularly the garbage collector and the memory settings).